Jurassic World Dominion: Critical response

-Several publications criticized the film for its locust story, feeling that it sidelined the dinosaurs.
+Several reviewers were also critical of the locust subplot.
 Chase Hutchinson of Collider wrote, "If you were expecting a story that actually grappled with what the impact of the dinosaurs would be on the world, then you are in for a big letdown".
 John Squires of Bloody Disgusting stated that Dominion "makes the bizarre decision to skirt around the issue presented in the final moments of Fallen Kingdom, instead jumping four years" and picking up in a world where dinosaurs are "little more than a minor nuisance" to humans.
 In contrast, Kimberly Terasaki of The Mary Sue stated that "the biggest threat to the world has never been the dinosaurs, but the technology and corporations that created them".
 Explaining his decision to feature the locusts, Trevorrow said that he "wanted to make a film about genetic power and its consequences".

-The extended edition received more favorable reviews and is considered an improvement over the theatrical cut.
+The extended edition was met with slightly more positive reviews.
 Samantha Coley of Collider praised it for adding story depth and fixing "some clunky editing issues".
 John Orquiola of Screen Rant praised the extended edition for restoring the prologue sequence and more character moments.
+Mike Reyes of CinemaBlend said the extra 14 minutes improved the film by adding more context to certain scenes.
 Jesse Hassenger of Polygon recommended the extended edition but stated that the additional scenes "play to the movie's strengths and weaknesses — which is to say the dinosaur stuff is fun, and the human stuff is a bit half-assed".

+About the negative critical reception, Goldblum said: "I had such a good time on it.
+I enjoyed working on it and enjoyed trying to make it good.
+I think it sold a bunch of tickets.
+But, you know… [laughs] Everybody's got an opinion about it.
+It's tough to make a good movie."

 Accolades

-Future
+Sequel

-Jurassic World Dominion concludes the second film trilogy (and the storyline which began in the original trilogy), although Marshall has not ruled out the possibility of future films.
+Jurassic World Dominion concluded the second film trilogy and the storyline which began in the original trilogy, although Marshall did not rule out the possibility of future films.
 In January 2022, he said: "We're going to sit down, and we're going to see what the future is."

+A new installment, Jurassic World Rebirth, began development by 2024.
+David Koepp, screenwriter of the first two Jurassic Park films, wrote the screenplay with Marshall and Crowley returning as producers.
+Gareth Edwards directed the film, releasing on July 2, 2025.
+It features an entirely new cast for the first time, as the studio opted for a fresh take on the franchise.